Don’t call Players Circle a theater anymore. At least for now.

 Co-founders Bob Cacioppo and Carrie Lund Cacioppo have re-imagined the place for the COVID-19 era.
-Now they see Players Circle Theatre as more of a nightclub or a cabaret club.
+Now they see Players Circle Theater as more of a nightclub or a cabaret club.

 “We’re reinventing ourselves again,” says producing artistic director Bob Cacioppo.